harli-lacej/real-estate-app/README.md

-# real-estate-app
+# RealDeal - A simple to use responsive real estate web app
-A simple to use responive real estate web app.
+Try it out here: